JervyShi/reactor-guide-zh/reactor-stream/supporting_reactive_backpressure.md

 **The Result**

-* Yes it’s more verbose…​
+* Yes it’s more verbose…
-* …​But now we stream result by result from the query (could have used pagination with SQL limits as well).
+* …But now we stream result by result from the query (could have used pagination with SQL limits as well).
 * Streams.createWith is a PublisherFactory which intercepts requests, start and stop.
  * The request consumer gives precisely how many elements a subscriber is ready to receive.
  * The request consumer receives a SubscriberWithContext delegating to the real Subscriber, it gives access to shared context and cancel status.